Welcome to Government College University Lahore - Established 1864

 Dr G W Leitner 64-86

-The College was opened on January Ist, 1864, under the sanction given by His honor the Lieutenant-Governor, to the establishment provided for it ...
+The College was opened on January 1st, 1864, under the sanction given by His Honor the Lieutenant-Governor, to the establishment provided for it in the budget of 1863.
+Its establishment was confrimed ...

 T.C.
 Lewis (1886–91)